lkoepsel/AVR_C/README.md

 ### blink:
 Essentially the same as the Arduino blink sketch.
 LED can be set to any Arduino pin (0-13).

-### chario:
-Simple character I/O test using the UART.
-The USB cable is the only cable required.
-See note in main.c, as program won't work with specific combinations of a board and serial monitor.
-Adafruit Metro 328 and minicom for example.

 ### delayTest:
 Demonstrates how to use the delay function.
 ### pinMode: